rcaferati/react-awesome-button/README.md

 ### &lt;AwesomeButtonSocial /&gt; Props

-Being a wrapper on the &lt;AwesomeButton /&gt; it accepts the props plus the following ones.
+Being a wrapper on the &lt;AwesomeButton /&gt; it accepts its props plus the following ones.

 | type | `string` | `primary` | Render a specific button type.
 Bundled with Facebook, Instagram, Twitter, Github, Youtube, Linkedin, Pinterest, Reddit, Messenger, Whatsapp and Google Plus (RIP) types and share methods |
 | icon | `bool` | `false` | Should render the social icon relative to the button type |